Modelling of Ultrafast Laser Processing of Materials

 Ultrafast Laser Processing Modelling

-Interpretation of mechanisms that account for Laser Induced Periodic Surface Structures,
+Interpretation of mechanisms that account for Laser Induced Periodic Surface Structures (LIPSS),

 Although surface patterning has been previously investigated upon irradiation with ultrashort pulses in ablation conditions, physics fundamentals of surface modification and a novel surface patterning mechanism for ultrashort pulses have never been addressed in conditions near evaporation (sub-ablation).
 More specifically, we suggested a new physical mechanism that governs surface patterning formation (i.e. ripples) based on a combination of interference effects (and development of surface plasmon waves) coupled with hydrodynamics capillary induced effects and the dynamics of a superheated liquid layer.
 The ripple periodicity and morphological changes appear to agree satisfactorily with experimental observations.
 The model has been revised to allow the description of supra-wavelength structures (grooves) that result from the formation of hydrothermal convection rolls (Fig.1,2).
 Experimental results supported with theoretical simulations of the underlying physical processes manifest the universality of the mechanisms regardless of the type of the material (Fig.1).

 Figure 1: SEM picture, and Simulation results.

 Figure 2: (a) hydrothermal waves, (b) convection rolls